Station Name: ALDEBURGH

 Company on closing: British Railways (Eastern Region)

-Present state: Demolished - the site is now a roundabout and housing development.
+Present state: Demolished - the site is now housing development although a public footpath runs through the station site.

 County: Suffolk